-It might feel like your baby started running around and climbing the furniture overnight.
+Some parents might feel like their baby started running around and climbing the furniture overnight.
 But most gross motor development has a wide range for what’s typical.

 Here are the movement milestones babies pass as they’re learning to walk.